 If a student misses class for any reason, a teacher may assign make-up work that incorporates the instructional objectives for the class and that will assist the student to master the essential knowledge and skills necessary to meet subject or course requirements.
-Students are responsible for obtaining and completing the make-up work in a satisfactory manner and within the time specified by the teacher if the teacher has determined to assign it Make-up work in this context is distinct from "extra credit", which is not assigned.
+Teachers are not required to provide lesson plans, assignments, or any other materials before a student leaves for a planned or unplanned unexcused absence, although it may be provided, at the discretion of the teacher and the school administration.
+However, please note that some portion of the work students complete each day is done within the learning community of the classroom, and that all classwork and participation activities and assignments are often not able to be recreated for student credit.
+Classwork that is missed due to an unexcused absence will result in a zero.
+Students are responsible for obtaining and completing the make-up work in a satisfactory manner and within the time specified by the teacher if the teacher has determined to assign it.
+Make-up work in this context is distinct from "extra credit", which is not assigned.